Mastaba of Seshemnefer

 The Mastaba of Seshemnefer IV is a mastaba tomb in Cemetery GIS of the Giza Necropolis in Egypt.
 It dates from the early Sixth Dynasty (c.
 2340 BC), and was built for the official Seshemnefer IV (LG 53).
 Five reliefs from the mastaba of Seshemnefer IV are on display in the Egyptian collection of the Roemer- und Pelizaeus-Museum Hildesheim.

 Discovery

-Already in the period between 1842 and 1845, the first excavation of the tomb was carried out by members of the Prussian Expedition under the leadership of Karl Richard Lepsius.
-At this time the reliefs were in a far better state of preservation.
+Already in the period between 1842 and 1845, the first excavation of the tomb was carried out by members of the Prussian Expedition under the leadership of Karl Lepsius.
+At this time, the reliefs were in a far better state of preservation.
 While Lepsius took pieces of the decoration of the north and east walls with him to the Egyptian Museum of Berlin (Inv.# 1128 and 1129), the blocks of the west wall remained in situ until the excavations of Hermann Junker.
-The tomb was completely uncovered during Junker's excavations, which took place in 1928/9.
+The tomb was completely uncovered during Junker's excavations, which took place in 1928 or 1929.
 Five relief fragments were sent to the Egyptian collection of the Roemer- und Pelizaeus-Museum Hildesheim.